-\item Although this survey article discloses the most commonly employed lesion's attributes (see Fig.~\ref{fig:Feature_Used}) and ML-based classifiers (see Fig.~\ref{fig:Pie_slc_ML_methods}) for the handcrafted SLC strategies, the DL-based automated approaches are the last few years' tendencies (see Fig.~\ref{fig:Pie_slc_DL_methods}).
-Further scrutinization also reveals the most frequent CNN architectures like ResNet, VGG, DenseNet, InceptionNet, and AlexNet for lesion's attribute learning, which are extensively discussed in section~\ref{DL_SLC}.
-Using lightweight pre-trained architectures that are appropriate for the smaller training set is also observed and recommended as they have been massively applied in the last decade from 2011 to 2020 with fewer training examples.
-According to previous research, it is advantageous to engage in ensemble learning and/or combine handcrafted and automated CNN's lesion features to capture the discernment lesion characteristics, thereby improving the SLC outcome(s).
+\item Although this survey article discloses the most commonly employed lesion's attributes (see Fig.~\ref{fig:Feature_Used}) and ML-based classifiers (see Fig.~\ref{fig:Pie_slc_ML_methods}) for the manual feature-based SLC strategies, the DL-based automated approaches have been the last few years' trends (see Fig.~\ref{fig:Pie_slc_DL_methods}).
+Further investigation reveals the most frequent CNN architectures like ResNet, VGG, DenseNet, InceptionNet, and AlexNet for lesion's attribute learning, which are discussed in section~\ref{DL_SLC}.
+Using lightweight pre-trained architectures that are appropriate for the smaller training set is also observed and recommended, as they have been widely applied in the last twelve years with fewer training examples.
+According to previous research, engaging in ensemble learning and/or combining manual and automated CNN's lesion features is advantageous for capturing the discernment lesion characteristics, thereby improving the SLC outcome(s).